infinite-table/infinite-react/www/content/docs/learn/working-with-data/index.page.md

 <Note>

-Passing another `data` function, will cause the component to re-execute the function and thus load new data.
+Passing another <DPropLink name="data"/> function, will cause the component to re-execute the function and thus load new data.

+Alternatively, you can use the <DPropLink name="refetchKey" /> prop to trigger a re-fetch - give it a new value (eg: use it as a counter, and increment it) and the component will re-fetch the data.

 </Note>